ibm-cloud-docs/FileStorage/migrate-file-storage-encrypted-file-storage.md

     If you need assistance with connecting the two file shares to your host, open a support ticket {: tip}

-2. Consider what type of data you have on your original {{site.data.keyword.filestorage_short}} volume and how best to copy it to your new file share.
+2. Consider the type of data that you have on your original {{site.data.keyword.filestorage_short}} volume and how best to copy it to your new file share.
-   - If you have backups, static content, and things that aren't expected to change during the copy, you don't have to worry.
+   - If you have backups, static content, and things that aren't expected to change during the copy, you don't need to worry.
    - If you're running a database or a virtual machine on your {{site.data.keyword.filestorage_short}}, make sure that the data isn't altered during the copy to avoid data corruption.
    - If you have any bandwidth concerns, do the migration during off peak times.
    - If you need assistance with these considerations, open a support ticket.